Skip to Main Content

 indicates that the publication has been cited less than the would be expected based on the world average for similar publications.
 For example, a score of 0.90 means that the outputs have been cited 10% less times than expected.

 The ECU institutional hierarchy in SciVal enables citations-based analyses at the level of ECU Schools, Strategic Research Institutes and Strategic Research Centres.
 It can be used to gather data, benchmark performance and/or generate reports for ECU organisational units based on ECU research staff affiliated with each entity.
-Additionally, the ‘home institution filter’ can be used to limit School, Strategic Research Institute or Strategic Research Centre analyses to ECU-affiliated publications.
+Additionally, the ‘home institution filter’ can be used to limit most School, Strategic Research Institute or Strategic Research Centre analyses to ECU-affiliated publications.

 Please note: School-based Research Centres are no longer maintained in the hierarchy.
 However, Research Services have developed a guide that provides instructions on how you can create your own Researcher Groups in SciVal.
 This will make it possible for you to continue to undertake performance analyses on School-based Research Centres, along with other researcher groupings you create.